 Web Content Management System (WCMS)

 The University has purchased Hannon Hill Cascade Server WCMS as a tool to assist in managing Web site content and in managing Web accessibility.
 Currently, the product is in a limited pilot phase.
 Once the WCMS is made available to the campus at large, it may be used to help manage the accessibility of your site.
-Please contact Tony Dunn at x6550 for more information.
+Please contact ITSS at x4357 for more information.

 The Web Accessibility service is designed to assist units across the campus in making their Web Sites 508 compliant.
 If you need help in redesigning your site or do not have the expertise to address the accessibility issues, Web Services provides redesign and remediation services on a chargeback basis.